linkerd/linkerd/linkerd/docs/protocol-http.md

 Applications are not required to forward these headers on downstream requests.

+The value of the _dst_ headers may include service discovery information including host names.
+Operators may opt to remove these headers from requests sent to the outside world.

 ### Informational Response Headers

 linkerd may emit the following _informational_ headers on outgoing